cygnus-technology/reach-protobuf/readme.md

 * Clone or fork the project that contains this repository.
 That might be for an embedded device (reacher-pb) or a mobile app or a web page".
   * Follow any more explicit instructions there.
 For instance, the reacher-mp project includes an "update_proto.bat" to rebuild the necessary proto files.
 * The repository contains a prebuilt set of C files in ansic/built.
 You can use these directly.
 If you need to change the .proto files or otherwise regenerate them you will need to go a little deeper into the world of protobufs.
+* You can regenerate the .pb files using the bitbucket pipeline.
+  * From the reach_proto project, selec pipeline and select the latest.
+  * Choose "Generate C code from proto files".
+  * Select "Artifacts" and download the resulting files.
+Use thse to replace those in the built directory.
-* To rebuild the .pb files:
+* To rebuild the .pb files locally:
   * Install several tools:
     * cmake
     * python